How much can you expect from government pension plans?

 Your actual benefit amount will be determined when your benefits begin, and will probably vary slightly from your estimate due to updates in your earnings, inflation and assumptions the calculator makes about your future earnings and length of employment.

 The calculation is based on your full retirement age, when you retire and whether you continue to work while collecting benefits.

 Need help developing a plan for retirement?
-Contact DSF Investments.
+Contact DFS Investments.

 Full retirement age

 You must be at least 65 to receive Old Age Security (OAS) and Guaranteed Income Supplement (GIS).
 However, the 2012 budget introduced changes to the program that will gradually increase the eligibility age for OAS and GIS over a six-year period, to age 67 by January 1, 2029.